ryderdamen/Google-Cloud-Functions-PhantomJS-Scraper/README.md

 # PhantomJS Scraper - Google Cloud Function
 A Google Cloud Function written in Node that retrieves a website with PhantomJS.
+This function is designed as a proxy for when you need rendered HTML in an environment that does not support PhantomJS.

 ## Installation
 Installation is relatively easy.